trieulieuf9/TipCalculator/README.md

 * [x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
-* [ ] UI animations
+* [x] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [x] Using locale-specific currency and currency thousands separators.
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Using Slider to adjust number of people that share the money
+- [x] Using UITableView to make dropdown list for selecting theme
+- [x] Allow user to choose 1 out of 3 theme
+- [x] User can choose Vietnamese currency, which 1 --> 1k, and 1000k --> 1m

 ## Video Walkthrough